INM says it wants allegations of 2015 data breach investigated

 Fears

-The Post report aggravated existing staff fears, as INM is currently also the subject of an investigation by High Court inspectors and the Data Protection Commission into allegations that INM emails were accessed by Mr Mizak in a separate incident in 2014.
+The Post report aggravated the fears of existing staff, as INM is currently also the subject of an investigation by High Court inspectors and the Data Protection Commission (DPC) into allegations that INM emails were accessed by Mr Mizak in a separate incident in 2014.

 At Tuesday’s meeting, Mr Doorly said he would request that the High Court inspectors also examine the 2015 incident.
 He also said an internal company investigation by Deloitte would look into it.